 Fibonacci was the greatest Western mathematician of the Middle Ages.
 In the absence of his contributions, the scientific revolution started by Nicolaus Copernicus in 1543 would not have been possible.
 Fibonacci introduced the modern number system to the West, which ultimately allowed science and mathematics to flourish.

-He was born in the Italian city of Pisa sometime in the years 1170 to 1175.
-We know his given name was Leonardo Bonacci; later this became Leonardo of Pisa or more recently Fibonacci.
+Fibonacci lived in the Middle Ages.
+One consequence of this is his biographical details are rather sketchy.
+Born in the Italian city of Pisa sometime in the years 1170 to 1175, we know his given name was Leonardo Bonacci.
+Later he became Leonardo of Pisa and then Fibonacci.
 He was not known as Fibonacci in his lifetime.

 His father’s name was Guglielmo Bonacci, a public official concerned with taxation of trade between Pisa and North Africa.
 Fibonacci’s father spent a lot of time in the Arab port city of Bugia (now in Algeria).
-His work led him to believe that the future would be bright for people who understood numbers thoroughly.
+His work in taxation of trade led him to believe the future would be bright for people who understood numbers thoroughly.

 He had his son schooled in mathematics for a short time in Bugia.